yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 * **Retrieval Evaluation**, which evaluates if the retrieved sources are relevant to the query, which can be further measured by recall and precision.
 * **Response Evaluation**, which evaluates if the final LLM response:
   * (Consistence & faithfulness) Be consistent with retrieved context,
-  * (Usefulness) Addresses the information need of the query (if the query is an information seeking query)
+  * (Relevance & Usefulness) Addresses the information need of the query (if the query is an information seeking query)
   * (Expected Style) has expected style (like conciseness, clarity for summary type applications)
   * (Insturction following) Follows additional guidelines if any (specified by the user).